 Links to the files can be included in the Registrant Listing - Custom (1) and (2) exports in Reports.

 An account-level report is also available under account Reports > Registrations > File Attachment List

 Document Storage Server

-Learning Stream provides a dedicated server for storage of uploaded registrant documents.
-Access to the documents stored in the file storage system are secured and limited to the Learning Stream software using various methods including encryption, IP restrictions and other programmatic methods.
-The Learning Stream document solution is not recommended for storage of materials that contain sensitive registrant information.
+Learning Stream provides a dedicated server for the storage of uploaded registrant documents.
+Access to the documents stored in the file storage system is secured and limited to the Learning Stream software using various methods including encryption, IP restrictions, and other programmatic methods.
+The Learning Stream document solution is not recommended for the storage of materials that contain sensitive registrant information.